shyamgovind/about-puppet/2016.4.2/01 - Forge module use - NTP example.md

 ```

 Your local NTP server would typically connect to some other external NTP server like below, to keep its time in sync.
-SO, the ntp.conf would also have some entry like this :
+So, the ntp.conf would also have some entry like this :

 ```
 server 0.centos.pool.ntp.org iburst